Is Pesto Spicy?

 Pine nuts

-Pine nuts aren't spicy, although cheaper varieties, especially from China, can leave a metallic aftertaste in some people's mouths which can often be confused with spiciness.
+Pine nuts aren't spicy, although cheaper varieties, especially from China, can leave a metallic aftertaste in some people's mouths, which can often be confused with spiciness.